 Physiologically Relevant Time of the Observation

 The appliesDateTime or appliesPeriod is the time that the observation is most relevant as an observation of the subject.
 For a biological subject (e.g. a human patient), this is the physiologically relevant time of the observation.
-In the case of an observation using a specimen, this represents the start and end of the specimen collection (e.g. 24 hour Urine Sodium), but if the collection time is sufficiently short, this is reported as a point in time value (e.g. normal venepuncture).
+In the case of an observation using a specimen, this represents the start and end of the specimen collection (e.g. 24 hour Urine Sodium), but if the collection time is sufficiently short, this is reported as a point in time value (e.g. normal venipuncture).
 In the case of an observation obtained directly from a subject (e.g., BP, Chest X-ray), this is the start and end time of the observation process, which again, is often reported as a single point in time.

 Reference Range